oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 ## Running the services

-To save having to copy and paste (or type !) each time there are scripts runStorefrontLocalExternalConfig.sh and runStockmanagerLocalExternalConfig.sh (in each of the helidon-labs-storefront and helidon-labs-stockmanager directories respectively.)
+To save having to copy and paste (or type!) each time there are scripts runStorefrontLocalExternalConfig.sh and runStockmanagerLocalExternalConfig.sh (in each of the helidon-labs-storefront and helidon-labs-stockmanager directories respectively).

 This script uses a docker command to locates the IP addresses of the containers running dependencies (for stockmanager this is zipkin, and for the storefront this is zipkin and stockmanager) and injects the IP addresses and suitable hostnames into the containers as it starts them using the --add-host option to the docker run command.